 The data management process must be particularly mindful of the requirements for the management of personal data.
-In the context of OPTIMAI, the prevailing framework in which personal data must be managed is the European Union General Data Protection Regulation (GDPR).
-[4]
+In the context of OPTIMAI, the prevailing framework in which personal data must be managed is the European Union General Data Protection Regulation (GDPR) [4].

 Personal data refers to any data that related to an identified or identifiable living individual (a so-called 'data subject').
-Examples of personal data under the GDPR given by the European Commission include, but are not limited to;
+Examples of personal data under the GDPR given by the European Commission include, but are not limited to10;

 - a name and surname,

 - a home address,

 - an email address such as name.surname@company.com,

 - an identification card number,

 - location data (for example the location data function on a mobile phone),

 - an Internet Protocol (IP) address,

+10 https://ec.europa.eu/info/law/law-topic/data-protection/reform/what-personal-data_en

 - a cookie ID,

 - the advertising identifier of your phone,

-&lt;sup>10 https://ec.europa.eu/info/law/law-topic/data-protection/reform/what-personal-data\en

-• data held by a hospital or doctor, which could be a symbol that uniquely identifies a person.
+- data held by a hospital or doctor, which could be a symbol that uniquely identifies a person.